 Esmerelda skipped back down the paddock to join the other calves.
 Hector watched her go, then stared at the ground in front of him.
 “Beetles are liars,” he whispered to himself.
 “Never listen to a beetle.”
 He lowered his head, curled his tongue around a tall bunch of clover and tore it free.
 As he chewed, he turned and looked over at Mr McGinley, and at the big blue tractor.
 A noisy gush of flatulence erupted from Hector’s rear end.

 Late that night, Esmerelda crept over to Hector’s stall.
 “Hector?” she whispered.
-In the darkness, by a needle of moonlight piercing a hole in the barn wall, she discerned the shadow of Hector’s massive head rising from the straw on the ground.
+In the darkness, by a needle of moonlight threading a hole in the barn wall, she discerned the shadow of Hector’s massive head rising from the straw on the ground.
 His horns, like two terrible spears, turned imposingly toward her.

 “What are you doing here?” whispered Hector in his deep voice.
 “Why aren’t you asleep?”